uncas/Uncas.Automation/Source/Flows/PersonalAssistant/Readme.md

 - Properly extract email body for all kinds of messages (currently some are missing).

 Generic ideas:
-- Fetching docs, mail, calendar from different Google accounts.
+- Fetching Google resources from two+ different Google accounts.
 - Unit testing.

 Work-related Use case ideas:
-- Get calendar events
 - Create calendar event
 - Prepare meetings for the following week... (research + people styles)